 Marketing & Creativity

-- A minimum of 18 months of relevant professional work experience (can also include internships, voluntary work and part-time jobs) in a customer-related activity such as sales, marketing, retail, service or creative industries.
+- A minimum of 18 months of relevant, full-time professional work experience (can also include internships, voluntary work and part-time job equivalents) in a customer-related activity such as sales, marketing, retail, service or creative industries

 FLUENCY IN ENGLISH